arwamnw/LID-Fingerprint/README.md

 # LID-Fingerprint

-How to run the LID-Fingerprint code:
+To run the LID-Fingerprint code for create binary fingerprints, do the following:

 First: use "make clean" command to clean all objects files

 Second: use "make all" command to make an executable files

 Third: use "bash bash.sh" to reun the main file (franc).
 You need to change the path to the correct path of the dataset in the bash file.

+To search the created binary fingerprints, run the bash script under "Linear_Scan_Search/src/" directory

 Reference: